 • adaptation training courses

-• other forms of group and peer support activity
+• other forms of group and peer support activities

-All services offered at the Hivpoint are free of charge.
+All services offered at Hivpoint are free of charge.

-A diagnosed HIV infection is always a turning point in the patient’s life.
+A diagnosed HIV infection is always a turning point in the client’s life.
 The first stage always involves a lot of questions, uncertainty and learning to live with a chronic disease.
-All infected people experience their disease differently.
-For some, the first phase and learning about one’s illness can be hard to swallow, whereas someone else might find it relieving to get an affirmation for their suspicions and to receive good care.
+All people with the infection experience their disease differently.
+For some, the first phase and learning about one’s illness can be hard to accept, whereas someone else might find it relieving to get an affirmation for their suspicions and to receive good care.

-For the most part, a person who has caught HIV can continue with their work or their studies normally.
-HIV is not transmitted in any everyday situations, so HIV positive people can continue to socialise and act with their families and friends and their hobbies just as before.
-HIV positive people can date and form families.
-Thanks to effective medical treatment, HIV positive people can live their lives without any symptoms.
-The advancement of the disease can usually be stopped with medical treatment.
+For the most part, a person who has been diagnosed with HIV can continue with their work or their studies normally.
+HIV is not transmitted in any everyday situations, so people living with HIV can continue to socialise and act with their families and friends and their hobbies just as before.
+People living with HIV can date and form families.
+Thanks to effective medical treatment, people living with HIV can live their lives without any symptoms.
+The advancement of the infection can usually be stopped with medical treatment.

 However, uncertainty and outdated information on the contagiousness of HIV and the commonness of HIV risks prevail among the general public.
-Many people have faulty or insufficient information on HIV, which may lead to prejudice against HIV positive people.
+Many people have faulty or insufficient information on HIV, which may lead to prejudice against people living with HIV.

 Counselling and Support Discussions

-People with HIV infection are offered the opportunity to discuss different matters related to living with HIV with the employees of the Hivpoint.
+People living with HIV are offered the opportunity to discuss different matters related to living with HIV with the employees of Hivpoint.

-In addition to the disease itself, an HIV infection can raise many sorts of questions: Whom should I tell about my disease, and how?
+In addition to the infection itself, being diagnosed with HIV can raise many sorts of questions: Whom should I tell about my infection, and how?
 How will HIV affect my relationship and sex life?
 Can I have children?
-Will HIV affect my career choices and do I have to tell about my infection at my workplace?
+Will HIV affect my career choices and do I have to tell my coworkers about my infection?

-Also family members and close ones of HIV positive people may receive counselling and support.
+Also family members and close ones of people living with HIV may receive counselling and support.

 Adaptation Training Courses

-The Hivpoint provides adaptation training courses for HIV positive people.
+Hivpoint provides adaptation training courses for people living with HIV.
 Family courses and couples courses are open for family members as well.
-The aim of the courses is to support life management and the ability to function, to find resources and to get peer support from other HIV positive people.
+The aim of the courses is to support life management and the ability to function, to find resources and to get peer support from other people living with HIV.

 Dates, detailed course programmes and application form are found here.